 - Licking or chewing at the painful joint

-A physical examination coupled with radiographs (x-rays) which show changes within the joint is the most common means of diagnosing canine arthritis.
-In some cases, an analysis of the joint fluid may be recommended to rule out infectious or immune-related disease.
+A physical examination coupled with radiographs (x-rays) that show changes within the joint is the most common means of diagnosing canine arthritis, but early signs can be hard to detect on x-rays.
+In some cases, an analysis of the joint fluid or other tests may be recommended to rule out other conditions like infectious or immune-related disease.

 Helping a Dog With Arthritis